deep-security/dsm-mitre-policy/README.md

 1. Make your changes.
 1. Submit a pull request with an explanation of your changes or additions.

-We will review and work with you to release the code.
+We will review and work with you to release the policy.